arielherself/espresso/README.raw.md

 ## Malaysia goes to the polls

-On Saturday the three-quarters of Malaysians who think their country is on the wrong track have [a chance to apportion the blame](https://www.economist.com/asia/2022/11/10/malaysias-grand-old-party-eyes-a-comeback).
-That is tougher than it seems: since the most recent vote, in 2018, Malaysia has had three prime ministers from three different parties.
+For the first time in its history, Malaysia may end up with a hung parliament after major coalitions in [Saturday’s general election](https://www.economist.com/asia/2022/11/10/malaysias-grand-old-party-eyes-a-comeback) failed to win a simple majority.
+Political uncertainty is nothing new in Malaysia.
+Since the most recent vote, in 2018, there have been three prime ministers from three different parties.
 Distracted by bickering and backstabbing, no one has governed well.

-The ruling Barisan Nasional coalition has promised stability, hoping that voters will look past its atrocious record of corruption.
-The lead party in the ascendant Perikatan Nasional coalition wants the government to be as devoutly Islamic as the country’s Malay majority, to the dismay of Indian and Chinese voters.
-And the Pakatan Harapan coalition hopes to rack up votes in cities by talking about good governance, something it failed to deliver after triumphing in 2018.
-Alas, polls suggest a hung parliament is likely.
-The next government may be chosen not just in polling booths but in smoke-filled rooms.
+The ruling Barisan Nasional coalition had promised stability, hoping that voters would look past its atrocious record of corruption.
+The lead party in the ascendant Perikatan Nasional coalition wanted the government to be as devoutly Islamic as the country’s Malay majority, to the dismay of Indian and Chinese voters.
+And the Pakatan Harapan coalition hoped to rack up votes in cities by talking about good governance, something it failed to deliver after triumphing in 2018.
+With no clear winner, a combination of parties will now have to negotiate an alliance.
+The next government will be chosen not just in polling booths but in smoke-filled rooms.

 ## “Sarajevo Safari” reopens wounds of the siege